-It’s important that those who have an audit completed by the HeX Productions understand the processes we go through.
+It’s important that those who engage with HeX Productions understand the accessibility auditing process we go through.

-- Firstly, we use accessibility testing tools.
-This gives us a good initial understanding of areas that are or are not accessible with a technical overview.
+- Our first step is to process your digital platforms through a suite of specialist accessibility testing tools.
+These give us a good initial understanding of areas that are or are not accessible with a technical overview.
 The report gives us an overall view of the website.
 It allows us to pinpoint specific areas of interest for a full manual review.

 - Our technical and content accessibility specialists run through the website or digital service.
-We identify key templates or re-occurring elements.
+We identify key templates or accessibility issues.
 This involves the use of keyboard tabbing, screen reading software and other forms of simulated assistive tech.